AdobeDocs/commerce-operations.en/help/operational-playbook/solution/hosting-comparison.md

         </tr>
         <tr>
             <td>Security</td>
-            <td>The organisation can control all the data locally.</td>
+            <td>The organization can control all the data locally.</td>
             <td>Internal resources require specific skills and knowledge of the infrastructure.</td>
-            <td>Advanced data security is available and easily manageable for organisations.</td>
+            <td>Advanced data security is available and easily manageable for organizations.</td>
             <td>Aggressively targeted by hackers</td>
         </tr>
         <tr>
             <td></td>
             <td>No third-party access to the data.</td>
-            <td>If organisations lack the applicable skills and expertise, it risks significant exposure.</td>
+            <td>If organizations lack the applicable skills and expertise, it risks significant exposure.</td>
             <td></td>
             <td>Data could be accessed by 3rd party.</td>
         </tr>